 Emotional Freedom Techniques (EFT), also called Tapping, is an easy to learn self-help tool.
 Let’s talk about how you can actually use it today, right now.
 Here is a quick ‘basic recipe’ that you can follow to help with just about any bothersome issue.
 (This is a long-ish post and it just touches the surface of Tapping.
-If you still have questions after reading this, I’m here.
-I am always happy to share more information about this amazing tool.)
+If you still have questions after reading this, check out my book called Emotional Freedom Techniques: The Art of Managing Stress Through EFT Tapping.)

 Step by step: